 I realized when I decided to write about this game that I knew very little about it.
 What are they doing with DMC4?
 If you look around the ‘net you will find previews, but fewer than I expected.
 Leave it to Gamespot to write a classic preview that lays out the entire first five levels of the game, complete with story spoilers for me to read.

 As nice as the game looks, I’m getting a bad feeling about the whole project.
-I have no idea how Devil May Cry stacks up to the competition in terms of sales, but I can’t imagine that its last entry led to numbers comparable to God of War or the numerous Ninja Gaiden revisions. → All happy games are alike; each unhappy game is unhappy in its own way.
+I have no idea how Devil May Cry stacks up to the competition in terms of sales, but I can’t imagine that its last entry led to numbers comparable to God of War or the numerous Ninja Gaiden revisions. → Read the rest

 I am still in a state of shock – SNK actually managed to bring the PS2 port King of Fighters XI to America.
 For a long time we heard nothing even regarding a possibility of release, and, in typical SNK fashion, it was announced and released so quietly that people only knew it was shipping via automated Amazon emails.
 I think the Fatal Fury and Art of Fighting compilations from earlier in the year got more press coverage than King Of Fighters XI.

 Rest assured dear readers, the game is here; mostly intact from the Japanese release (we lost online play) and sporting its own beautiful cover art.
-Part of me is, of course, glad to simply have a chance to play it, but a smaller part wishes it would get the attention it deserves. → One must imagine video games happy.
+Part of me is, of course, glad to simply have a chance to play it, but a smaller part wishes it would get the attention it deserves. → Read the rest

 When people think of the Halo series, they’re quickly reminded of the college dorm-room deathmatch.
 Halo is the quintessential multiplayer experience on consoles, but it wasn’t always like that.
 Before 2001, Halo meant nothing to people.
 It was just another FPS game that Microsoft was using to launch their first console, the Xbox.